microsoft/vs-threading/doc/cookbook_vs.md

-Since calling a `Task`-returning method without awaiting its result will often make C# emit a compiler warning, a `void`-returning `Forget()` extension method exists so you can tack it onto the end of an async method call to suppress the compiler warning, and make it clear to others reading the code that you are intentionally ignoring the result:
+Since calling a `Task`-returning method without awaiting its result will often make C# emit a compiler warning, a `void`-returning `Forget()` extension method exists so you can tack it onto the end of an async method call to suppress the compiler warning, and make it clear to others reading the code that you are intentionally ignoring the result.

 ```csharp
 DoSomeWork();